learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 ## Cloning GitHub repositories and Learn.co lessons

-Now that you can navigate the file directory using the command line, you're ready to download some course materials from the web to your local environment.
+You have already read a little bit about GitHub and how it's used to share code.
+Since you can now navigate the file directory using the command line, you're ready to download some course materials from GitHub to your local environment.
+In practice, you will do the following:

+* **Fork** the course material repository: Forking is the process of making a personal copy of the Learn course materials on your own GitHub account.

+* **Clone** the forked course material repository: Cloning is the process of downloading a repository from Github onto your personal computer.

+Don't worry if this process seems a little confusing.
+It will be explained in more detail soon.
+For now, you can just follow the steps below:

 * Create a folder on your computer for your course materials and navigate into it.
 * Then create a subfolder titled "section01" and navigate into that.